-The roof section over each cable compartment is hinged to allow easy cable pulling during installation.

-To open the roof section over a cable compartment, complete the following steps:
+The roof section over each cable compartment is hinged to allow easy cable-pulling during installation.
+To open the roof section over a cable compartment:

 - STEP 1.
-Remove the %-16-inch standard ESNA nuts, %-inch standard washers, and the %-inch large washers that attach the roof sections to the PME Pad-Mounted Gear enclosure.
-Each roof section will have 3 ESNA nuts, 3 standard washers, and 3 large washers (2 of each for two compartment models: PME-4 and -5).
-See Figure 3 for location of hardware. - STEP 2.
-After removing the roof hardware, the spring-loaded roof section will pop up slightly.
-See Figure 4.
-A mechanical interlock, furnished in each door containing a Penta-Latch® Mechanism, prevents the door from closing and latching when the roof section is not secured to the enclosure. - STEP 3.
-Lift up the roof section and latch it at both ends using the supplied retainers.
+Remove the %-16 standard ESNA nuts, %-inch standard washers, and the %-inch large washers that attach the roof sections to the PME Pad-Mounted Gear enclosure.
+Each roof section will have three ESNA nuts, three standard washers, and three large washers (two of each for two compartment models: PME-4 and -5).
+See Figure 4 for the location of the hardware. - STEP 2.
+After removing the roof hardware, the springloaded roof section will pop up slightly.
 See Figure 5.
+A mechanical interlock, furnished in each door containing a Penta-Latch Mechanism, prevents the door from closing and latching when the roof section is not secured to the enclosure. - STEP 3.
+Lift the roof section and latch it at both ends using the supplied retainers.
+See Figure 6 on page 15.

-Figure 3.
+Figure 4.
 Location of the roof hardware.

-Figure 4.
-Roof section disengaged from pad-mounted gear enclosure.
+Figure 5.
+The roof section disengaged from the pad-mounted gear enclosure.